castower/castower.github.io/_posts/2020-03-01-wordclouds.md

 ## Data

 Now that we have our packages installed, the next thing that we need is our dataset.
-For the purposes of this code-through we are going to be using a dataset of over 5000 movies from IMDB that we will be access from [data.world](https://data.world/studentoflife/imdb-top-250-lists-and-5000-or-so-data-records): https://data.world/studentoflife/imdb-top-250-lists-and-5000-or-so-data-records
+For the purposes of this code-through we are going to be using a dataset of over 5000 movies from IMDB that we will access from [data.world](https://data.world/studentoflife/imdb-top-250-lists-and-5000-or-so-data-records): https://data.world/studentoflife/imdb-top-250-lists-and-5000-or-so-data-records

 ![](/charts/pic1.png)